-Seventeen participants (70%) had no more progression in EDSS scores after treatment and eight patients (35%) had sustained improvement in EDSS scores three years after treatment.
+Seventeen participants (70%) had no more progression in EDSS scores after treatment, and eight patients (35%) had sustained improvement in EDSS scores three years after treatment.
 The rate of brain atrophy was not substantially different from healthy volunteers.

-The three studies offer several positive results for continued investment in the role of aHSCT for MS patients.
+These three studies offer several positive results for continued investment in the role of aHSCT for MS patients.